Reohna/LinuxAssignment3/README.md

 ## How to create a new user with administrative permissions

 In this section, we will create a new user with administrative permissions.

-We will also give the new user the ability to ssh into the server while removing the root user's ability to ssh connect to the server.
+We will also give the new user the ability to connect to the server with ssh and remove the root user's ability to ssh connect to the server.

 ***It is important to not use the root user for daily tasks and removing it is a great safety measure***

 ### Step 1: Make a new regular user